robbert-harms/MDT/docs/_getting_started/analysis.rst

 .. code-block:: console

     $ cd mdt_example_data
-    $ mdt-batch-fit . --models-to-fit 'BallStick_r1 (Cascade)'
+    $ mdt-batch-fit .
+'BallStick_r1 (Cascade)'

-There are various batch profiles available in MDT, for example profiles for the HCP-MGH and HCP Wu-Minn folder layouts and simple layouts expecting one subject per directory.
+There are various batch profiles available in MDT, for example profiles for the HCP-MGH and HCP Wu-Minn folder layouts, and simple layouts expecting one subject per directory.
 As an illustration, if you want to analyze ``NODDI`` on all your downloaded HCP Wu-Minn datasets, you can use:

 .. code-block:: console

-    $ mdt-batch-fit ~/download_dir/ --models-to-fit 'NODDI (Cascade)'
+    $ mdt-batch-fit ~/download_dir/ 'NODDI (Cascade)'

 and it will autodetect the Wu-Minn layout and fit NODDI to all the subjects.